 As a professional organizer, “What is the best clothes hanger?” is frequently asked question.
 One of my friends posted a picture from the movie Mommie Dearest, showing the quote, “No more wire hangers!”
 Did you see that movie?
 Her status was that she was currently replacing all her wire hangers with the super cool felt ones for her closet organizing.

 I laughed because people makes this a lighthearted joke, but the struggle is real.
 Wire hangers are not attractive, and they tangle easy on the closet rod.
 Although, I am not a fan of felt hangers, I have replaced my wire hangers.
-Go to my YouTube channel to check out my video about how to choose hangers.
+Container store has so many different containers to fit your needs.

 Choosing the best clothes hanger